ICRAR/daliuge-component-examples/README.md

 [![CI](https://github.com/ICRAR/daliuge-component-examples/actions/workflows/main.yml/badge.svg)](https://github.com/ICRAR/daliuge-component-examples/actions/workflows/main.yml)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-This repository contains daliuge_component_examples created by ICRAR.
+This repository contains dlg_example_cmpts created by ICRAR.
 These are mostly meant to demonstrate how to implement some of the more advanced [DALiuGE](https://github.com/ICRAR/daliuge) features in a component.
 Please refer to the main [DALiuGE documentation](https://daliuge.readthedocs.io) for more information.

 ## Installation